GionDesign/Vite-and-Vue-3-Base-Starter-Template/README.md

-# Vite Base Starter Template - Vue
+# Vite Base Starter Template - Vue3

 This is an initial starter template for Vite and Vue3.